reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/cli/c8y_cli_profile.md

       --retries int                Max number of attempts when a failed http call is encountered (default 3) --select stringArray         Comma separated list of properties to return. wildcards and globstar accepted, i.e. --select 'id,name,type,**.serialNumber'
-      --session string             Session configuration -P, --sessionPassword string     Override session password -U, --sessionUsername string     Override session username. i.e. peter or t1234/peter (with tenant) --silentExit                 Silent status codes do not affect the exit code
+      --session string             Session configuration
+      --sessionMode string         Override default session mode for a single command which would normally be disabled -P, --sessionPassword string     Override session password -U, --sessionUsername string     Override session username. i.e. peter or t1234/peter (with tenant) --silentExit                 Silent status codes do not affect the exit code